 #15 – North End – One of the nicer places in Boston to sightsee!

-Why it’s awesome: The North End is one of the most interesting neighbourhoods in Boston and it is the oldest residential area in the city.
+Why it’s awesome: The North End is one of the most interesting neighbourhoods in Boston with some of Bostons best hostels and it is the oldest residential area in the city.
 Famous for its large Italian population, various groups have called the area home over the years, including Irish, Jewish, and African Americans.

 The North End boasts a wealth of interesting historic sites, with 12 places that are listed on the National Register of Historic Places, as well as a rich assortment of restaurants.
 Architecture can be seen from all periods of American history and there’s a great selection of public art to add to the visual appeal.